cbeauhilton/beauhilton.com/posts/geocheatcode.md

     return lat, lon

+extraneous = """ something something
+                 the earth is banana shaped
-extraneous = "something whose latitude and longitude you would like to know, maybe " relevant = "VUMC Internal Medicine"
+                 latitude and longitude
+                 wouldn't you like to know, maybe """

+relevant = """ Vanderbilt University Medical Center
+               Internal Medicine """

 query = extraneous + relevant